Monster Cleaning Specialist Wanted

 “Looks like Bryce has got some spirit,” Dante’s voice said from behind.

 A thick hand reached over my seat and gripped my shoulder.
 Looking around, I saw Dante, whose dark face was accented by his white beard.
 He too was giving me an over exaggerated grin.
-He had a smooth face and a bald scAlp, which, combined with the white beard, made it difficult to tell his age.
+He had a smooth face and a bald scalp, which, combined with the white beard, made it difficult to tell his age.
 Despite my curiosity, I was too afraid of him to ask.

 The final member of the crew, Charles, was sleeping, a wadded jacket placed between his head and the van’s blacked out window.
 Behind them, the rest of the fifteen passenger van had been converted into cargo storage.
 Our gear was organized in storage bins that were strapped down.
 My eyes lingered on the white plastic hazmat suites that hung on hooks on the back door, the eye coverings of the black gas masks glimmering.
 I felt my throat tighten, the thought of vomiting while wearing one of them bringing unpleasant memories.
 Once again, my mind questioned why the training hadn’t been longer.